General Hospital Spoilers: Tune In On Monday To See If Liz Is Seth’s Next Victim

 But according to SoapHub, all is not lost for Liz and Franco because at the end of the week they will be reunited despite their troubling circumstances.

-Speaking of Franco, Liz’s one true love is still pretty messed up according to Celeb Dirty Laundry‘s General Hospital spoilers but the person who can provide him with medical assistance wants something first before he gets treated for his wounds.
+Speaking of Franco, Liz’s one true love is still pretty messed up, according to Celeb Dirty Laundry‘s General Hospital spoilers but the person who can provide him with medical assistance wants something first before he gets treated for his wounds.

-Sam Morgan (Kelly Monaco) was the one who found Franco trapped in a warehouse on Friday’s episode and when she tried to ask him how he ended up that way the wounded man didn’t know how or even who assaulted him.
+Sam Morgan (Kelly Monaco) was the one who found Franco trapped in a warehouse on Friday’s episode and when she tried to ask him how he ended up that way, the wounded man didn’t know how or even who assaulted him.

 Despite Franco’s critical condition Sam isn’t too eager to call 911 for medical assistance.
-According to Celeb Dirty Laundry, Sam fears for Alexis Davis’ (Nancy Grahn) safety and now that Franco is clearly incapacitated she has the upper hand and she’s determined to take advantage of it.
+According to Celeb Dirty Laundry, Sam fears for Alexis Davis’ (Nancy Grahn) safety and now that Franco is clearly incapacitated she has the upper hand, and she’s determined to take advantage of it.
 But knowing Sam she won’t let Franco die just so she can protect Alexis’ secret.

 According to General Hospital spoilers, Sam is going to ask Franco not to inform the police about Alexis.
-Franco agrees to her plea but it will be of no use because Liz has already told the authorities and they are hot on Alexis’ trail.
+Franco agrees to her plea, but it will be of no use because Liz has already told the authorities and they are hot on Alexis’ trail.

 Also, Franco figures out that Julian Jerome (William DeVry) wasn’t his attacker.
 On Monday’s episode, Franco will figure out that Seth attacked him in the warehouse and that he’s the killer they’ve been looking for.